Last update: June 22, 2015

 So, to recap: subscriptions are totally voluntary, we do also generate revenue in other ways including advertising, and the site will remain free regardless of whether or not you subscribe.
 But we hope you do!

-We will occasionally hold “Startup Asia” conferences and regional “Meetups” sessions.
+We hold annual “Tech in Asia” conferences and regional “Meetups” sessions.
 All speakers are selected because our team believes they can provide valuable content to our audience.
 Content on stage and/or on our blog has no relationship with sponsorships.
 We make it extremely clear to every sponsor that they will not be able to influence the onstage content of the event.
 The same applies to the content on our blog. #

 Startups participating in Startup Arena, our startup pitching competition, are all selected based on the uniqueness of their idea and then an Skype or face-to-face interview with one or two of our team members.
 Startup Arena’s winners are picked by independent judges.
 The Tech in Asia team has no impact on the choice of winners, and neither do event sponsors. #